Lorrie Morgan: Personal life

 Morgan married country singer Jon Randall in 1996, and a year later, she published an autobiography, Forever Yours, Faithfully: My Love Story.
 In 1998, tabloids published allegations that Morgan had been spotted in the back of a limousine with Bill Clinton, then the President of the United States, but Morgan dismissed the claims as "fabricated".
 Morgan and Randall divorced in 1999.
 She married her fifth husband, country singer Sammy Kershaw, on September 29, 2001.
 Morgan filed for divorce, citing irreconcilable differences, on October 23, 2007.
 In 2008, Morgan filed for Chapter 7 bankruptcy, with an estimated $1 to $10 million in debts.
 She would later state that her bankruptcy was because she "didn't watch [her] own money" or audit her accountants.
-Her sixth marriage took place on September 15, 2010, to Tennessee business owner Randy White.
+On September 15, 2010, she married her sixth husband, Tennessee business owner Randy White.
+They remained married until White's death from oral cancer on June 1, 2025.